-Evaluation criteria and criteria for awarding marks There are two written parts (case study and final exam).
-For the case study, students have to evaluate an existing start up and provide a market value of the firm.
-The case study is evaluated based on the assumptions made by the student, the level of detail and the final presentation of the results.
-The final exam consists of questions related to real cases, entrepreneurial finance theory as well as exercises.
-To pass the exam students must obtain a positive evaluation on both parts, otherwise the test is considered failed.
-Threshold for the final exam is (18 out of 30+ points), while the case study is either fail or pass.

-Required readings Metrick and Yasuda, Venture Capital and Finance of Innovation , 3 rd Edition (2021), Wiley Leach and Melicher, Entrepreneurial Finance , 7 th Edition (2020), Cengage Supplementary readings Berk and DeMarzo, Corporate Finance , 5 th Edition (2020), Pearson.
+Evaluation criteria and criteria for awarding marks There are two written components in the assessment: a case study and a final exam.
+In the case study, students evaluate a given startup and determine its market value.
+Evaluation of the case study is based on the student's assumptions, level of detail, and presentation of results.
+The final exam includes questions related to real cases, entrepreneurial finance theory, and practical exercises.
+To pass the exam, students must receive a positive evaluation on both parts; otherwise, the test is considered failed.
+The threshold for passing the final exam is 18 out of 30+ points.
+The case study is evaluated on a pass/fail basis.
+Required readings Metrick and Yasuda, Venture Capital and Finance of Innovation , 3 rd Edition (2021), Wiley Leach and Melicher, Entrepreneurial Finance , 7 th Edition (2020), Cengage Supplementary readings Berk and DeMarzo, Corporate Finance , 5 th Edition (2020), ipplementary readings Berk and DeMarzo, Corporate Finance , 5 th Edition (2020), Pearson.
 Further readings will be defined before the start of the course.